Skip to main content

 Time to read min

-A grace period consists of the days between the end of your credit card’s billing cycle and the payment due date, by which you can pay off the balance without any interest or late fees.
-This is typically between 21 and 25 days.
+A grace period is the time between the conclusion of your credit card’s billing cycle and the payment due date, during which you can pay off the balance without incurring interest or late fees.
+It is typically calculated using your daily APR and is usually between 21 and 25 days.

-Grace periods are one of the things that make putting major purchases on a credit card convenient, due to the extended window of time you’re given to make payments.
-But the grace period expires if the monthly balance is not paid in full by the due date.
+Grace periods allow you to put major purchases on a credit card while receiving an extended window of time to make payments.
+However, this doesn't mean you should put off paying your balance; the grace period expires if the monthly balance is not paid in full by the due date.

 How long is a typical grace period for a credit card?

-The average grace period on credit cards is between 21 and 25 days, but some special promotional grace periods can last up to 55 days when you first receive and activate your card.
-There is no requirement under federal law to offer grace periods to customers, however many financial institutions do provide this service.
-And if they do, the grace period needs to be at least 21 days.
+The average grace period for credit cads ranges from 21 to 25 days, though some promotional grace periods can extend up to 55 days when you initially receive your card.
+While federal law does not mandate that grace periods be offered to customers, many financial institutions choose to provide the service.
+If they do offer a grace period, it must be at least 21 days.

 Can you lose your credit card grace period?